 Standard Post-completion OPT is award for 12 months.
 Regardless of your OPT start date OPT must be completed 12 months after program completion or within 14 months, whichever comes first.
 The dates will be indicated on your EAD (OPT) card.

 USCIS is able to receive Standard Post-completion OPT applications up to 90 days prior to the completion of a student's academic program.

 The Office of International Student Services recommends that you submit the OPT packet to to our office as early as 90 days before your program completion.

 It may take USCIS 90 days or longer to approve your OPT.
 You may not begin work until the EAD (OPT) card has arrived and the start date has begun.

 You must know and understand the Rules of maintain F-1 status while on OPT.
 The instructions on filing your OPT with USCIS and Maintaining your status during OPT can be found in the Filing For OPT Instruction Sheet.

 OPT Application Process

 - Download the OPT PACKET

 - Complete the OPT Request form (Page 2) - Student completes top section and Academic Advisor completes bottom section

-- Submit completed I-765 and the OPT Request form to ISS during normal business hours in person or email these documents to firstname.lastname@example.org
+- Submit completed OPT Request form to ISS during normal business hours in person or email these documents to firstname.lastname@example.org

 - ISS will review your documents and create an OPT I-20 within 5-7 business days

-- ISS will contact you to collect your OPT documents - or if you have requested to have the documents shipped you will receive an email with instructions for shipping through Eship Global.
+You may select an in-person pickup or to have your documents shipped to yourself with Eship Global.
 You may not have a friend pick up your documents.